pbv/codex/doc/USER-GUIDE.md

 -- | correctness property: for all above strings,
 -- the submission yields the same result as the reference solution prop_correct
+  = testing "strong" $
-  = forAllShrink "str" asciiString shrink $
+    forAllShrink "str" asciiString shrink $
-    \xs -> strong xs ?== strong_spec xs <?> "strong"
+    \xs -> strong xs ?== strong_spec xs

 main = quickCheckMain prop_correct
 ~~~~

 Some remarks:

-1. The student's code is always imported
+1. The student's code is always imported from a separate module; names
-   from a separate module; names should be explicitly imported or qualified
+   should be explicitly imported or qualified to prevent name
-   to prevent name colisions;
+   colisions;
-2. `asciiString` is a custom generator
-   for strings with charateres from `0` to `z`:
+2. `asciiString` is a custom generator for strings with charateres
-   this generate letters, digits and some other simbols as well;
+   from `0` to `z`: this generate letters, digits and some other
+   simbols as well;
-3. The operator `?==` asserts that the left-hand side
+3. The operator `?==` asserts that the left-hand side equals the
-   equals the (expected) right-hand side
+   (expected) right-hand side
-5. The operator `<?>` names the test for reporting;
-4. Finally, the `quickCheckMain` driver function handles
+4. The `quickCheckMain` main function handles
    setting up of the testing parameters and checks the property.

 The use of shrinking simplifies failing test cases